2018 was huge. So many things happened that I am sure I forgot something, but still, here are my key achievements for the last year.

 As you may already know my wife and I have two daughters.
-We live together for more than ten years without actual marriage.
+We live together for more than ten years without an actual marriage.
 Having a family without marriage is not unusual in Bulgaria, and we were happy with it.
-Last year my wife had to change her ID, and we decided it's time for her to get my surname.
-We didn't have a real wedding but just signed the papers.
+Last year my wife had to change her ID, and we decided it’s time for her to get my surname.
+We didn’t have a real wedding but just signed the papers.
 It appeared there was not such an event in the village for years, which made the whole thing even more fun.

 Spend more time with my family